yunpeng-shi/CEMP/README.md

 ## CEMP Offers Various Ways for Solving Group Sync
 After estimating corruption levels <img src="https://render.githubusercontent.com/render/math?math=\color{red} \mathbf{s_{ij}^* = d(g_{ij}, g_{ij}^*)}">, there are two ways to estimate the absolute group elements <img src="https://render.githubusercontent.com/render/math?math=\color{red} \mathbf{g_{i}^*}">:

 First, one can build a weighted graph using the estimated corruption levels, and find its minimum spanning tree (MST) so that it's the cleanest spanning tree.
 Then, one can fix the first group element as identity, and find the rest of them by subsequently multiplying group ratios along the spanning tree.
+It is called ``CEMP+MST``

 Second, one can implement a weighted spectral method (that approximately solves a weighted least squares problem) where the weights focuses on the clean edges.
+It is called ``CEMP+GCW``.
+Here GCW refers to the fact that we do spectral decomposition on the graph connection weight matrix.

 See details in
 [Robust Group Synchronization via Cycle-Edge Message Passing](https://link.springer.com/content/pdf/10.1007/s10208-021-09532-w.pdf), Gilad Lerman and Yunpeng Shi, Foundations of Computational Mathematics, 2021.

 For other possible usage of CEMP, see repo (https://github.com/yunpeng-shi/MPLS) and (https://github.com/yunpeng-shi/IRGCL).

-## A variety of Groups
+## A variety of Groups and Metrics
 ``Z2`` folder is for Z2-synchronization with applications in correlation clustering.

 ``SO2`` folder is for angular synchronization (SO(2) group).
 The metric of CEMP is chosen as geodesic distance in U(1).